Vocational Training Program for Adults with Intellectual Disabilities

 AEC's Rehabilitative Partnership with HOPE Services

-Gavilan College's Accessible Education Center (DRC), in partnership with HOPE Services provides vocational training and supervised work experience at two Work Activity Centers for students 18 years of age or older.
+Gavilan College's Accessible Education Center (AEC), in partnership with HOPE Services provides vocational training and supervised work experience at two Work Activity Centers for students 18 years of age or older.
 The Gavilan / HOPE program is strongly committed to providing services that promote growth toward greater independence as well as to assist persons with disabilities to live and work in their own community enjoying the same options and choices as persons without disabilities.

 The Gilroy site serves South Santa Clara County and the Hollister site provides services to both San Benito and Northern Monterey counties.
 HOPE provides assessments, job training, job readiness classes, and supported employment services for people with developmental disabilities.
 HOPE's Work Activity Center provides the opportunity for individuals to earn money while increasing work productivity and interpersonal skills.